Feiquanl/2x2madnessapp/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# madness starter app

+To utilize these files, create your own React application using the standard tool invocation of:

+% create-react-app madness

-## Copy my src folder and overwrite the original folder
+# Copy my src folder and overwrite the original folder

-## Available Scripts
+# Run the App

 In the project directory, you can run:

-### `npm start`
+% npm start

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-### `npm test`
+# Test the App

 Pleae run:
-`npm install canvas`

-Then you can run: /br
+% npm install canvas

-`npm test -- --coverage` to see the percentage of coverage \
+To see the percentage of coverage you can run :

+% npm test -- --coverage

-Sometimes, you maybe need to run: \
+Sometimes, you maybe need to run:

-`npm test --coverage --watchAll=false`  \
+% npm test --coverage --watchAll=false

-or `($env:CI = "true") -and (npm test)`  \
+% ($env:CI = "true") -and (npm test)

 If the coverage table doesn't show and there are some words like "No tests found related to files changed since last commit", please just modify "App.test.js" , even adding an empty line, it will trigger the test on the whole file.